Yamini2001/LeetCode-Solutions/README.md

 ## Permutations
 Given an array nums of distinct integers, return all the possible permutations.
 You can return the answer in any order.

+## Mirror Distance of an Integer
+Return an integer denoting the mirror distance of n​​​​​​.